null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/gregor_g_corp.png)

-Contrary to intuition, G Gregor's clashes are virtually identical to Sevens Outis!
+Contrary to intuition, G Gregor's clashes are virtually identical to 7S Outis!
 This is plainly evident when comparing their roll charts and aggregates.
 The reason for this is, G Gregor has an entire 9 offense level over her, and a difference of 5 levels translates to 1 power in a clash.
-So even though Sevens Outis has an additional +2 power in every clash due to her skill effects, G Gregor just does that by default.
+So even though 7S Outis has an additional +2 power in every clash due to her skill effects, G Gregor just does that by default.
 So, in practice, if one of them can win a clash, it's very likely the other can as well.
 The purpose of this analogy is to emphasize that G Gregor is excellent at clashing.
 If he fails to win, which is relatively uncommon, his kit provides so much healing that he will generally be able to shrug off lost clashes with little to no consequence.
 This utility makes him better at pulling dangerous skills away from core DPS units than most other tanks, especially considering how they tend to be too slow to pull clashes.
 Furthermore, deliberately allowing him to get staggered and healing him up during low pressure effectively makes him immortal in later rounds, since he'll effectively have removed his own stagger thresholds.
 Piloting him feels like giving the team a regenerating frontal shield, enabling heavy damage payloads (e.g. Cloud Cutter) to land without risking a clash.
 Of course, he also enables Legerdemain spam, but, everyone knew that already.
 His numbers are great, he suffers no consequences, and he gives the team a huge amount of agency.

 Despite everything, his numbers aren't high enough for S tier.